2018 A Level results

-Over 45% of grades awarded were A* or A - this is the highest level since 2012.
+Over 36% of grades awarded were A* or A.

-There were a number of particularly impressive performances seven students who gained a 'clean sweep' of A* grades across all their subjects.
+There were a number of particularly impressive performances including a significant number of students who gained a 'clean sweep' of A or A* grades across all their subjects

-Overall, the results have enabled the great majority of students to gain places at their first or second choice universities, with a very large number gaining places at Russell Group institutions.
+Overall, the results have enabled the great majority of students to gain places at their first or second choice universities, with taking up places at Oxford and a very large number gaining places at Russell Group institutions.